-Course:

-556708 (Honors)

-1⁄2 credit
+Course: 556708 (Honors) 1⁄2 credit

+556718 (Honors) 1 credits

+556728 (Honors) 2 credits

+556738 (Honors) 3 credits

 Students will have the opportunity to integrate content and knowledge of specific medical areas, such as surgical technology, or medical assisting through classroom preparation and clinical experience in a healthcare setting.
 Student knowledge will be extended through practical application under the supervision of health care professionals.
 Students will finalize their career portfolio and present it for review and critique.